 top of page

-1) Hydration isn’t “drink more water”—it’s fluid balance Hydration is your body’s ability to keep water and electrolytes (mainly sodium and potassium) in the right places: inside cells, in blood, and in the spaces between.
-Your body constantly adjusts this balance through: Brain-driven thirst Kidney regulation of urine Hormones like vasopressin (ADH) that tell kidneys to conserve water When water balance drifts, performance and well-being can shift fast—especially in heat,
+Understanding Hydration: More Than Just Drinking Water Hydration is your body’s ability to maintain water and electrolytes (mainly sodium and potassium) in the right places: inside cells, in the blood, and in the spaces between.
+Your body constantly adjusts this balance through: Brain-driven thirst Kidney regulation of urine Hormones like vasopressin (ADH) that signal kidneys to conserve water When water balance drifts, performance and well-being can shift quickly—especiall

 4 min read